Chitranjan046/Gurucool-assignment-URL-Shortener/README.md

 - **Endpoint:** `GET /url/:shortId`
 - **Purpose:** Access the original URL by visiting the generated short URL.
 - **Replace `:shortId`** with the actual short ID obtained from the shortened URL.

+ # How to Setup
+Download ZIP File and Extrat It.
+Open it with VS COde.
+Set UP your own mongoose cluster.
+Open Terminal and Type "npm install".
+Set up environment variables.
+Create a .env file and Configure MongoDB connection. and Then Type "npm start" which will run the project.